 These ones are just as common in K-Dramas as the brother, sister, and parents honorifics.
 “Ahjussi” (아저씨, the “ju” is pronounced not as “joo” but as “joh,” similar to that of “John”) is the honorific for a man in his middle ages, that’s why it is typically translated to “uncle” although they are not really your uncle.
 “Ahjumma” (아줌마, this time the “ju” is pronounced as “joo”) is for a middle-aged woman, or an aunt.
 Please take note, however, that these honorifics are not for your actual uncles and aunts.
 There are a whole different set of terms for the brothers and sisters of your parents and their spouses, one that is quite complicated we cannot really put them all here!
 But the point is, do not call your uncles and aunts “ahjussi” or “ahjumma.”
 Got it?

 Teachers are addressed as “seonsaengnim” (선생님, pronounced as “seon” similar to “son” plus “sengnim”).
-Your seniors in school, like in high school or college, can be addressed as “seonbaenim” (선배님, the “bae” not pronounced as “bay” but as “beh” like in “better”).
-You may actually add the honorific after the name, like if you have a senior named Jimin, you can call her “Jimin-seonbaenim.”
+Your seniors in school, like in high school or college, can be addressed as “seonbaenim” (선배님, the “bae” part not pronounced as “bay” but as “beh” like in “better”).
+You may actually add the honorific after the name.
+If you have a senior named Jimin, you can call her “Jimin-seonbaenim.”

 You may also have heard of the term “hoobae” (후배) which is used to refer to juniors.
 However, please take note that they are not normally used to refer directly to your juniors, and by directly we mean seeing your junior and greeting them “Hello hoobae!”
 Nah-uh.
 The term is used in the third person, that is, when you’re talking to someone and you wanted to mention a junior in the conversation.
 For example, you’re talking to your teacher and you wanted to tell that your friend Soohyun is your junior, so you tell the teacher “Ah, Soohyun is my hoobae.”